halal-beef/99-Second-Fastboot-ADB-Installer/README.md

 ## How to use

-double click exe, wait until close
+run exe as admin, wait until close